YINI-lang/yini-parser-typescript/docs/Contributing.md

 ## Submitting Changes

-Did you write a patch that fixes a bug or other issue?
+Of course, you are free to fork this repo and mess around with it. 😄
+Did you write a patch that fixes a bug, adds a new feature or implenting test cases in tests?
 Thank you!

-- Open a pull request (PR) against the `main` branch (make sure all tests passes by running `npm run test`).
+- Open a pull request (PR) against the `main` branch (make sure all tests pass by running `npm run test`).
 - Name the branch using one of the following prefixes:
-  * `fix/` if the branch is meant to fix an issue.
+  * `fix/`  for bug fixes.
-  * `update/` if the branch updates information or data.
+  * `update/` for updates to docs or data.
-  * `feature/` if the branch adds a new feature.
+  * `feature/` for new features.

-  **But before that, create an issue to discuss it so that PR is less likely to be wasted!** :)
+  **Before submitting a PR, it's a good idea to create an issue to discuss your changes—so your PR is less likely to be wasted!** 🙂